John Forrester (historian)

-John Forrester (25 August 1949 – 24 November 2015) was a British historian and philosopher of science and medicine.
+John P. Forrester (25 August 1949 – 24 November 2015) was a British historian and philosopher of science and medicine.
 His main interests were in the history of the human sciences, in particular psychoanalysis and psychiatry.

 Life

 Born and raised in London, Forrester attended Haberdashers' Aske's Boys' School from 1960 to 1966 and read natural sciences at King's College, Cambridge (1967–70), graduating with a First in Part II History and Philosophy of Science.
 In Cambridge he was taught by Gerd Buchdahl, Mary Hesse and Robert M. Young.
 In 1970–72, as a graduate student in the History of Science Program at Princeton University, he took courses with Thomas Kuhn, Gerald Geison, Theodore M. Brown and Charles Coulston Gillispie.
 In 1972 he spent six months teaching science in London secondary schools and in 1973–74 worked for the Science Policy Foundation.
 From 1973 to 1976 he was a graduate student at King's College, Cambridge, a junior research fellow in the college (1976–80) and a senior research fellow (1980–84); during this time he researched in Vienna (1975) and while in Paris (1977–78), attached to the École Normale Supérieure, was much influenced by the lectures of Michel Foucault at the Collège de France.
 In 1984, he was appointed to a university lectureship in history and philosophy of science at Cambridge, was promoted to reader in 1996 and to professor in 2000.
 He was head of department from 2007 to 2013.

 He was visiting professor at the Institute of Logic and the Epistemology of the Human Sciences, University of Campinas, Brazil (1988); visiting professor at the Institut für Wissenschafts- und Technikforschung, University of Bielefeld in Germany (1997); research scholar, Getty Research Institute in the History of Art and the Humanities, Santa Monica, California (1998); Whitney J. Oates Fellow of the Council of the Humanities and the Program in the History of Science, Princeton University (2001); Schaffner Visiting Professor, Franke Institute for the Humanities, University of Chicago (2003); professor, Ittingen Summer School, Kartaus Ittingen, Switzerland (2004); Visiting Directeur d’Études, École des Hautes Études en Sciences Sociales, Paris (2006).
 He taught at the School of Criticism and Theory when it was located at Dartmouth College (1995).